 - Hackers would want to redirect your website visitors to other websites which may pay them for helping generate traffic to these other websites.

-The top security issues or common entry points for a hacker, has been depicted in the infographic shown below.
+The top security issues or common entry points for a hacker have been depicted in the infographic shown below.

 So how to keep your website safe from these vulnerabilities?